• HOME

 How to travel around to the best towns in Tuscany

-Public transport in Tuscany is not the best unless you are moving between larger cities like Florence and Pisa or some of the larger towns.
 Even though there are buses that go between some of the Tuscan villages to visit on your trip, many of the towns are remotely situated and buses are infrequent.

-The best way to travel around to the best towns in Tuscany is without a doubt by car.
-I recommend you get a rental car at the airport if you fly into Tuscany.
 Otherwise, you can look for one in Florence or any other city in Italy, depending on where you travel from.
 I recommend booking it well in advance to get the best deal as car rental is popular in the region and can get booked out.

 Book your rental car in Tuscany NOW

-Another alternative is to book local tours from the major cities and go on day trips from Florence, Siena or Pisa.
+Another alternative is to book local tours from the major cities and go on day trips from Florence, Siena, or Pisa.

 Best Tuscan villages to visit

 There are so many incredibly cute towns in the region, and it can be hard to choose which ones to go to during your trip.
-According to travelers, these are some of the absolute best towns in Tuscany that you should make space for on your Tuscany itinerary.

 Siena

-Start your Siena itinerary at Piazza del Campo, the unique shell-shaped square, is not only beautiful, but a perfect spot to chill with a glass of wine and people watch.
 For the best views in Siena, climb the 400 steps and 87 meters to the top of Torre del Mangia, which is part of Palazzo Pubblico on Piazza del Campo.

-Make sure you visit Piazza del Duomo where you will be stunned by the cathedral of Santa Maria Assunta.
-The details are magnificent both inside and outside.
-At Piazza del Duomo you also find the colorful Piccolomini Library, carefully and detailed painted by Pinturicchio and his students in the early 1500’s.
-Also the Baptisery is worth a visit.
+At Piazza del Duomo you also find the colorful Piccolomini Library, carefully and detailed painted by Pinturicchio and his students in the early 1500s.
+Also the Baptistery is worth a visit.

 But just walking around in Siena is a truly memorable experience, with narrow streets winding their way through curious tunnels and bridges created simply by connecting two houses three floors above the street.
-Tiny shops selling pizza on the go and gelato and cozy bars inviting for a drink.
-There is no doubt Siena in one of the best towns in Tuscany and should be on any Tuscany itinerary.

 You can easily get to Siena by bus or train from any larger city.
+It is popular to go on a Florence to Siena day trip.

 I recommend staying in the historic center to get easily around.
 Hotel Athena is a great choice.